kimdy0124/ARDDecision/README.md

 | <ins>Notifications/Real-time communications:</ins> The app should provide push notifications to inform users about order confirmations, delivery updates, and promotional offers.| <ins>Machine learning:</ins> Machine learning algorithms will be used to analyze user preferences and ordering history, providing personalized recommendations for food choices and promotions.|

 **Decisions and Rational** have been confirmed <ins>BASED ON THE REQUIREMNTS & ARCHITECTURE FROM Business requirements and user needs.</ins>

+# <Architectural Decisions>
+**Title:** ADR 1: Mobile App Architecture for Food Ordering and Payment Processing ZERO to LAUNCH
+## Native, Web, or Hybrid App:

+<ins>Decision:</ins> The app will be developed as a native mobile application.

+<ins>Rationale:</ins> Native apps provide the best user experience, as they are optimized for each platform (iOS and Android) and can take full advantage of device features and performance.
+Given the user-centric nature of food ordering, a native app is the most appropriate choice to deliver a seamless and responsive experience.
+Also, users/customers mostly use mobile to order their foods.